-Finally, I am not endorsing a binary standard of gender by making a list for “young women,” but rather acknowledging that we live in a society where you are forcefully assigned one of two genders.
-Keeping that in mind, no matter how you self-identify, I believe that if your socially-assigned label is “woman” this list would apply to you because the novels deal with how society treats people with that label.
+Finally, I am not endorsing a binary standard of gender by making a list for “young women,” but rather acknowledging that we live in a society where you are forcefully assigned one of two genders at birth.
+Keeping that in mind, no matter how you self-identify, I believe that if your socially-assigned label is “woman” as you come of age, this list would apply to you because the novels deal with how society treats people with that label.
 The “young” part is not intentionally ageist, it was the original list idea, and also I selected novels that had the greatest potential for impact when read early in life.
 Because of this, I have also included novels that change as you enter adulthood and can be re-read impactfully.

 Breakfast at Tiffany’s by Truman Capote (1958)